MicrosoftDocs/cpp-docs/docs/preprocessor/intrinsic.md

 |[_lrotl](../c-runtime-library/reference/lrotl-lrotr.md)|[_strset](../c-runtime-library/reference/strset-strset-l-wcsset-wcsset-l-mbsset-mbsset-l.md)|[memset](../c-runtime-library/reference/memset-wmemset.md)||
 |[_lrotr](../c-runtime-library/reference/lrotl-lrotr.md)|[abs](../c-runtime-library/reference/abs-labs-llabs-abs64.md)|[strcat](../c-runtime-library/reference/strcat-wcscat-mbscat.md)||

-Programs that use intrinsic functions are faster because they do not have the overhead of function calls but may be larger due to the additional code generated.
+Programs that use intrinsic functions are faster because they don't have the overhead of function calls, but may be larger because of the additional code generated.

 **x86 Specific**

-The `_disable` and `_enable` intrinsics generate kernel-mode instructions to disable/enable interrupts and could be useful in kernel-mode drivers.
+The `_disable` and `_enable` intrinsics generate kernel-mode instructions to disable or enable interrupts, and could be useful in kernel-mode drivers.

 ### Example